Most college financial aid and loans are based on federal grants, funds, and subsidies provided by the U.S. Department of Education.

 Under current law, PLUS loan interest rates will always be 2.55% higher than those of direct student loans.
-Currently that means a 7% interest rate for PLUS loans disbursed on or after July 1, 2019.
+That means there will be a 7.08% interest rate for PLUS loans disbursed on or after July 1, 2019.

-Now that you know more about the 6 Types of Federal Financial Aid, you can start calculating your expected family contribution and learning more about your financial aid on my website, Taming the High Cost of College.
+Now that you know more about the 5 Types of Federal Financial Aid, you can start calculating your expected family contribution and learning more about financial aid on my website, Taming the High Cost of College.

 On my EFC page, you’ll find an easy-to-use calculator to estimate your expected family contribution, along with more information, tips, and quick links to great videos and resources to help you with your college planning.